hansung-choi/TLA-linear-ascent/README.md

 # TLA and linear ascent

-Implementations of main experiments for the paper "Minimax Learning from Class-Imbalanced Data"
+Implementations of main experiments for the paper "Deep Minimax Classifier for Imbalanced Datasets with Small Number of Minority Samples"

 ## Requirements
 1. python 3.8.5